nerab/paradeiser/README.md

 ## Status

+Paradeiser provides the current state as process exit status.
+With the ´--verbose´ switch, additional information is printed to STDOUT.

+* Given an active pomodoro:

+      $ pom status
+      $ echo $?
+      0

-      $ pom status # with an active pomodoro
+      $ pom status --verbose
-      Pomodoro #2 started at 11:03.
-14 minutes remaining.
+      Pomodoro #2 is active (started 11:03, 14 minutes remaining).

+* Given no active pomodoro and the last one (not earlier as today) was finished:

+      $ pom status
+      $ echo $?
+      1

+      $ pom status --verbose
+      No active pomodoro.
+Last one was finished at 16:58.

-      $ pom status # with no active pomodoro and a previously finished one No pomodoro active.
-Last pomodoro was finished successfully at 2013-07-16 17.07.
+* Given no active pomodoro and the last one (not earlier as today) was cancelled:

+      $ pom status
+      $ echo $?
+      2

-      $ pom status # with no active pomodoro and a previously cancelled one No pomodoro active.
-Last pomodoro was cancelled at 2013-07-16 17.07.
+      $ pom status --verbose
+      No pomodoro active.
+Last pomodoro was cancelled at 17:07.

+* Given an active break (implies no active pomodoro):

+      $ pom status
+      $ echo $?
+      3

-      $ pom status # with no active pomodoro and an active break Taking a 5 minute break until 2013-07-16 17.07 (4 minutes remaining).
+      $ pom status --verbose
+      Taking a 5 minute break until 2013-07-16 17.07 (4 minutes remaining).

-      $ pom status --short # short status (03:39 remaining in the active pomodoro or break) 03:39
+* Short status (03:39 remaining in the active pomodoro or break):

+      $ pom status --short
+      03:39

+* Custom status format, similar to date +%Y-%m-%dT%H:%M:%S:

-      $ pom status --format %C-%M:%S # custom status format, similar to date +%Y-%m-%dT%H:%M:%S
+      $ pom status --format %C-%M:%S
       B03:39

+* Output in JSON format

-      $ pom status --format JSON # output in JSON format {
+      $ pom status --format JSON
+      {
         "status": {
           "state": "break",